TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-22-why-class-constants-should-be-typed.md

 $name = new Person(20_20);
 ```

-You would not the `Name` object like this, right?
+You would not use the `Name` object like this, right?

 <br>